House Calls (TV series): Controversy and cancellation

-Lynn Redgrave was fired from the series, following the birth of her new child.
-She insisted on bringing her daughter to work, in part, because she wanted to be able to breast-feed the baby on schedule, but this was interpreted by the studio as holding out for more money, while being disruptive to shooting requirements.
+Lynn Redgrave was fired from the series following the birth of her new child.
+She insisted on bringing her daughter to work, in part, because she wanted to be able to breastfeed the baby on schedule, but this was interpreted by the studio as holding out for more money, while being disruptive to shooting requirements.
 Redgrave sued Universal for breaking her existing contract, but was not rehired, and the suit was dismissed several years later.

-The breast-feeding controversy was later spoofed on Second City Television in a sketch titled "Wet Nurse", with Andrea Martin playing Redgrave as a nurse with gigantic breasts solving several crises at a hospital.
+The breast-feeding controversy was later spoofed on Second City Television in a sketch, "Wet Nurse", with Andrea Martin playing Redgrave as a nurse with gigantic breasts solving several crises at a hospital.

-Universal replaced Redgrave with Sharon Gless, who was then under a 10-year contract with Universal, but the show's previously excellent ratings suffered from the abrupt and clumsily handled transition (Ann announced her departure in a letter read out loud by Charlie), and the series was cancelled by early 1982 despite still finishing the season in the top 25.
+Universal replaced Redgrave with Sharon Gless, who was then under a 10-year contract with Universal.
+The show's previously excellent ratings suffered from the abrupt and clumsily handled transition (Ann announced her departure in a letter read out loud by Charley), and the series was cancelled by early 1982, despite still finishing the season in the top 25.
+Gless subsequently in 1982 was one of the stars of Cagney & Lacey which ran for seven seasons.